bqth29/simulated-bifurcation-algorithm/docs/main_features/quadratic_models.md

 A quadratic model is given a PyTorch's dtype that defines the type of its coefficients.
 When the polynomial is evaluated, the output values are typed using the same dtype.

-> ⚠️ The model's dtype is not used for optimization computations.
-A specific parameter called `dtype` serves this purpose in the optimization methods.
-For more details, see the [page](simulated_bifurcation_optimizer.md) dedicated to parameters.
+> The model's dtype is also used for optimization computations.

 ### Model device